kamlesh-aftership/sfmovies/README.md

 # SF Movies

 Map that shows filming locations of movies shot in San Francisco starting from 1924.
+You can checkout the SF Movies video in video folder.

 # Getting Started